liquidev/hayago/README.md

 ```

 ### Features
- - **A fast VM.** rod uses bytecode instead of direct execution from AST, which
+ - **A fast VM.** rod uses a small, yet modular instruction set for its VM,
-   makes it very fast.
+   making code execution very fast.
  - **Easy-to-understand syntax.** The language's syntax is similar to Rust,
    but without a lot of the hard stuff – there's no lifetimes,
    it's dynamically typed, and it has classes.